Toga-Hacks-I/Toga-Hacks-Website/README.md

 # Want to contribute?

-Thanks for your help 🙂!
+First of all, thank you so much for your help 🙂!
 Please see our [code of conduct](https://github.com/Toga-Hacks-I/Toga-Hacks-Website/blob/master/CODE_OF_CONDUCT.md), [create a GitHub issue](https://github.com/Toga-Hacks-I/Toga-Hacks-Website/issues/new/choose) of what you're planning to fix/add, and have it approved by one of our contributors.
 Then, feel free to [make a PR](https://github.com/Toga-Hacks-I/Toga-Hacks-Website/compare)!

 # Usage